Hungarian Webcorpus 2.0

 The new version of the Hungarian Webcorpus was built from Common Crawl and includes a little over 9 billion words.
 As opposed to the original Webcorpus, the document structure is left intact.
 This ensures that long-range dependencies inside documents are retained, and allows the training of models that can exploit them (e.g. BERT, Tranformer-XL, etc).

-The corpus is disseminated as tsv files in the CoNLL-U format.
+The corpus is disseminated either as text or tsv files in the CoNLL-U format.
 The annotations were produced by

-The corpus can be downloaded in two versions, which differ in the number of fields in the tsv files:
+The corpus can be downloaded in three versions; the analysed versions differ in the number of fields in the tsv files:

 - The clean corpus contains the surface form, the whitespaces after each token, and the lemma and the POS tag assigned by